Do you or your partner tend to fall asleep soon after having sex?

-Research explains why men fall asleep
+Brain scans reveal why men fall asleep after sex

-To switch off this sexual thinking, the body releases hormones such as oxytocin and serotonin.
-These hormones are further associated with sleep and relaxation.
+To switch off that sexual desire, the body releases the hormones oxytocin and serotonin.
+And those are both hormones associated with sleep and relaxation.

 In addition, prolactin is released after orgasm, which is another hormone associated with relaxation, satiation and sleep.